SunilRajoli/ai-chat-api-ts/README.md

 ---

-## ✅ Next Up: MODULE 3 – AI-safe JSON & Output Validation
+## ✅ Next Up: MODULE 4 – Few-Shot Learning & Memory

 You’ll learn:

-* How to force GPT to return **JSON**
+* How to give GPT structured examples
-* How to validate it with zod or custom logic
+* How to simulate memory across messages
-* How to build AI-based data APIs that never break
+* How to fine-tune output consistency

+---